Recurrence statistics for the space of Interval Exchange maps and the Teichm\"uller flow on the space of translation surfaces: Extreme Value Laws for and .

 (2) If $p_0$ is a repelling periodic point of prime period $k$ then $\mu_1 \{ M_n \le u_n (t) \}\to e^{-\theta t}$ where $\theta=1-|Jac(D\T_1^{-k}) (p_0)|$ and the REPP $N_n^{\T_1}$ converges in distribution to a compound Poisson process $N$ with intensity $\theta$ and multiplicity distribution function $\eta$ given by $\eta (j)=\theta(1-\theta)^j$ for all integers $j\ge 0$. \end{corollary}

-The proof that we can always pass from the result on the first return map (i.e., $\T_2$ here) to the original case (i.e., for $\T_1$), which is a simple generalisation of the main result in \cite{HayWinZwe13}, appears in \cite{FreFreTod14}.
+Observe that $p_0$ as above, that is the point where $\phi$ takes its maximum, we can choose our set $B$ to contain $p_0$, so that the result in Proposition~\ref{prop:BC for T2} applies to the corresponding first return map $\T_2$.
+The proof that we can always pass from the result on the first return map (i.e., $\T_2$ here) to the original case (i.e., for $\T_1$), which is a simple generalisation of the main result in \cite{HayWinZwe13}, appears in \cite{FreFreTodVai15}.
 Note that the second part was already proved in \cite{FreFreTod13}.